Find out the general rules for the Point of Sale Retail Scheme, how the scheme works, records you must keep and how to work out your VAT.

 7.1 Business entertainment or gifts

-If you purchase goods or you use goods from your normal stock for business entertainment, you should read VAT Notice 700/65: business entertainment.
+If you purchase goods or you use goods from your normal stock for business entertainment, you should read Business entertainment (VAT Notice 700/65).

-If you give stock away as gifts, you should read Business promotions and VAT (Notice 700/7).
+If you give stock away as gifts, you should read Business promotions (Notice 700/7).

 Subject to the rules set out in these notices, you must account for any tax due by adjusting your VAT account by the value at cost.